 Mongoose Publishing has posted details of their first two July D20 releases: The Quintessential Dwarf (written by Sam Witt) and The Slayer’s Guide to Rules Lawyers (by James Desborough).
 Head on over and have a look-see.

-Via IGN, via GamingReport: The artist formerly known as Hasbro Interactive announces Dungeons and Dragons Heroes for PS2, Xbox, and GameCube in the fall.
+Via IGN, via GamingReport: The artist formerly known as Hasbro Interactive announces for PS2, Xbox, and GameCube in the fall.
 From the description here, it sounds like Gauntlet with special moves and leveling.
 But I guess it won’t be so bad to have a little game where you can beat on real displacer beasts, bugbears and such.
 Will D&D chrome help this title ride the almost-certain popularity of Neverwinter Nights?

 Aliens For Revised Star Wars RPG